 Seeking Feedback from Mentors or Peers

-- Does my introduction capture interest?
+- Does my introduction capture your interest within the first two sentences?

 - Are my goals clear and compelling?

-- Have I effectively showcased my achievements?
+- Have I effectively showcased my achievements with specific evidence?

 Finalizing Your Document

 Examine each sentence carefully during the finalization phase, focusing on grammar, punctuation, and style consistency.
-Utilize tools like Grammarly or Hemingway Editor to detect subtle errors or complex sentences that could confuse readers.
+Utilize tools like Grammarly or Hemingway Editor to detect subtle errors or overly complex sentences that could confuse readers.

 - Check for typos or grammatical inaccuracies.